Inflection point instability in Hartmann channel flow with variable electric conductivity: Problem setting and base flow state

-The numerical solutions are presented and discussed by \citet{Okatev2023}.
-The most interesting results are obtained for the case of inhomogeneity of the electric conductivity ($\varkappa>0$).
-The velocity profile becomes asymmetric and, at sufficiently high $\Ha$ and $\varkappa$, develops inflection points (see figure \ref{fig:scheme_and_ubase}b).
-The development of the inflection points is further illustrated in figure \ref{fig:inflection_points}.
-We see that the critical value $\varkappa_{cr}(\Ha)$, such that inflection points are absent at $\varkappa < \varkappa_{cr}$ but present at $\varkappa > \varkappa_{cr}$, decreases rapidly with $\Ha$ and becomes smaller than $10^{-3}$ at $\Ha>20$.
+The numerical solution {of \eqref{eq:statp2}} is presented and discussed in Ref. \onlinecite{Okatev2023}.
+The most interesting results are obtained for the case of variable electric conductivity ($\varkappa>0$).
+The velocity profile becomes asymmetric and, at sufficiently high $\Ha$ and $\varkappa$, develops inflection points (see figure \ref{fig:ubase}a). {Development of inflection points is further illustrated in figure \ref{fig:ip_1}, where we show numerically calculated $d^2U/dz^2$ at various $\Ha$ and $\varsigma$ {for $\varkappa=0.1$ and $\varkappa=0.7$.}}

-The effect of viscosity inhomogeneity ($\varsigma >0$) is less dramatic.
-As demonstrated by \citet{Okatev2023}, it is largely limited to the boundary layers and weakens at higher $\Ha$.
-Figure \ref{fig:inflection_points}b shows that the effect of $\varsigma$ on the threshold of development of the inflection points is insignificant.
+While obtaining exact analytical solutions for \eqref{eq:statp1} is complicated, even for linear distributions of $\sigma$ and $\nu$, it is possible to make some arguments about the appearance of inflection points based on simple asymptotic behavior considerations.
+At $\Ha\gg1$ and $\varkappa\ll1$ the velocity gradients in the core of the flow are small, so the effect of viscosity can be neglected.
+The velocity profile outside the boundary layers can therefore be approximated as defined by a balance between the Lorenz force and the imposed pressure gradient:

+from which it follows that $U(z)\sim1/{\sigma(z)}$.
+Assuming $\varsigma \ll 1 $, and incorporating boundary layers by analogy with Ref. \onlinecite{Lock1955}, we find that for our case with a linear distribution of properties,